animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > I wasn't home when she woke up, had been doing yoga a lot, it was a cold day, a cold winter day, freezing day, my car was parked there, and my mom was waiting and by 2 PM thought, "No, something's wrong.
 It's not possible he's wandering this long."
 So she thought I was walking near the brook, that maybe I fell in there, and she walked through the snow to look for me in that woods area, she searched and was looking for tracks, she thought maybe she even found tracks, and she followed them through snow, near houses, all the way to a road, different than the one I reached, was cold, realized something was wrong, went home, called the police that I was missing, and they came over, tried to unlock my phone which I’d left at home, my mom showed them pictures of me, they went to search the university, my cousin Lena and her husband David were driving around Penfield looking for me, and my sister was calling the police to get updates and bother them about the search.

 - me crawling out of the freezing brook feeling unable to move due to the cold, as I envisioned that my mom was dead having drowned, looking at me with pity and remorse, and that I was going to resurrect as my paralyzed wheelchair-bound neighbor who got registered as a sex-offender because of internet child porn, who depended on his 80-something year-old mom to take care of him to function, who smelled like pee, who constantly made our whole apartment hallway reek of pee, and who was an alcoholic, a Ukranian man in his 50s named Volyoda who, interestingly, ended up dying later that subsequent year in a psychosis revolving around his mom dying; and — resuming the part about me —

+> [!NOTE]
+> Further injustices, combined with the hair loss, will socially and medically alienate me worse than had I myself assumed his handicaps, hygiene, and alcoholism, and committed his crimes.
+In other words, the resurrection vision came true, in my status and health in society.
+More than that, my recovery from those injustices only began around the time when [he died in a psychosis revolving around, as my mom learned, fear of his mom dying](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/Does-anyone-else-think-this-is-proof-of-God%3F.md), in the subsequent year, also with no previous history of mania or psychosis to my knowledge, a 50-something year old man who lived in an apartment unit next door diagonally across from ours, and [not the last immediate neighbor in our apartment floor, in a manner pertaining to me, to go into a psychosis](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/Does-anyone-else-think-this-is-proof-of-God%3F.md), as this book will gradually unfold.

 My legs were immobile when I crawled out of the brook.